Milwaukee Leader: Sale and name changes

 Suffering financially, the Leader was sold on in March 1938 to Paul Holmes.
 Although no immediate changes were taken in the paper's editorial stance, editorialist John Work later recalled "for a little while I could write socialist editorials, but it soon appeared that, while I could write socialist editorials, I was expected not to make much use of the word 'socialism.'
 I stayed on, knowing that I could still do some good work for the cause, and not knowing but that the socialists might again get control of the paper."

 The new owners formed a new holding company for the paper called the Wisconsin Guardian Publishing Company.
 In April 1938 the name of the paper was changed from the Milwaukee Leader to the New Milwaukee Leader.In January 1939, seeking to further distance the faltering publication from its socialist past and to bring in as many new readers as possible of a recently terminated Hearst newspaper, the name of the New Milwaukee Leader was changed again, this time to the Milwaukee Evening Post.In the spring of 1939, new owner Paul Holmes and his associates sold their interest in the Wisconsin Guardian Publishing Company to representatives of the Milwaukee Federated Trades Council, and the unions took over the paper.
 The paper continued to languish.

 By July 1940, the Milwaukee unions had enough of the faltering daily and made an arrangement for the paper's employees to run it.
-The name of the paper was changed yet again that September, this time to the Milwaukee Post.The complete run of the Milwaukee Leader is available on microfilm from the Wisconsin Historical Society.
+The name of the paper was changed yet again that September, this time to the Milwaukee Post which continued in daily print until May 23, 1942, six months after the US entered WWII.

+The complete run of the Milwaukee Leader is available on microfilm from the Wisconsin Historical Society.